bluwy/QTD/README.md

 # Download

-To start playing the game, go to the [Release page](https://github.com/bluwy/QTD/releases) and download one of the zip files that matches your operating system.
+To start playing the game, go to the [releases page](https://github.com/bluwy/QTD/releases) and download one of the zip files that matches your operating system.

 Currently supported OS: